Nigeria counts votes as nation awaits election outcome

 Although voting was peaceful in most areas of Nigeria Saturday, there were a few outbreaks of violence in the vast West African country and many reports of delays at polling stations.

-Many polling stations stayed open after dark to allow people waiting in line to vote.
-More than 72 million were eligible to vote in the election.
+Many polling stations remained open after dark to allow people waiting in line to vote.
+Turnout appeared light following the last-minute postponement of the election for a week.
+More than 72 million people were eligible to vote.

+There were media reports Sunday of voting still taking place in some remote areas that experienced problems Saturday.

 Most Read Nation & World Stories